 If you’re not familiar with Chinatown, you can just wander around and see what you can see.
-Or scroll down this page for popular spots to visit and tours to take, some with special discount offers.
+Or scroll down this page for popular spots to visit and tours to take, some with special discounts on popular tours.

 Popular Things To Do in Chinatown San Francisco

-- Chinatown Dragon Gate (Grant & Bush) — Also known as Gateway Arch, guarding the south entrance to Chinatown is North America’s one and only authentic Chinatown Gate, made with historic building materials from The Republic of China.
+(Grant & Bush) Also known as Gateway Arch, guarding the south entrance to Chinatown is North America’s one and only authentic Chinatown Gate, made with historic building materials from The Republic of China.

 Guided Tours of Chinatown San Francisco